lavary/php-pdftk/draft.md

 Okay, let's break the script down.
 At First, we defined the values that we're going to write to the form.
 These values can be fetched from a database table, a JSON API response or even hardcoded in the file, as we just did for this example.

-Next we created a FDF file based on the pattern described earlier.
+Next we created an FDF file based on the pattern described earlier.
 I used PHP's [tempnam](http://php.net/manual/en/function.tempnam.php) function to create a temporary file for storing the FDF content.
 The reasons is that PDFtk only relies on physical files to perform the operations, specially when filling out forms.

 Finally, we called the PDFtk's `fill_form` command using PHP's `exec` function. `fill_form` **merges** the FDF file with the raw PDF form.
 According to the script, our PDF file should be in the same directory of our script.
 However this path can be modified based on our needs.